emsmccoy/pronunciationApp/README.md

 ## Overview

 This document serves as a guide and log for the frontend development of the PRA#04-SpringBoot project.

----

-## # PRA#04-SpringBoot: JPA Relationships and Model Enhancement

-## Overview

-This practical exercise focuses on implementing JPA relationships and enhancing the data model for a Spring Boot pronunciation application.
+The exercise focuses on implementing JPA relationships and enhancing the data model for a Spring Boot pronunciation application.

 ---